Rodrique Wright

-Rodrique Charles Wright (born July 31, 1984) is an American former college and professional football player who currently serves as defensive end coach for the University of Miami football team.
-He was a defensive end in the National Football League (NFL) and the Canadian Football League (CFL) for a total of five seasons.
-He played college football for the University of Texas, and was recognized as a consensus All-American.
-The NFL's Miami Dolphins chose him in the seventh round of the 2006 NFL Draft, and he also played for the CFL's Saskatchewan Roughriders.
+Rodrique Charles "Rod" Wright (born July 31, 1984) is an American professional football coach and former player who is the defensive line coach for the Houston Texans of the National Football League (NFL).
+He played for five seasons as a defensive end in the NFL and Canadian Football League (CFL).
+Wright played college football for the Texas Longhorns, earning consensus All-American honors in 2005 and a National Championship.
+The Miami Dolphins chose him in the seventh round of the 2006 NFL draft, and he also played for the CFL's Saskatchewan Roughriders.

-Early years
+Early life

 Wright was born in Houston, Texas.
 He was a three-year letterman and two-year starting defensive tackle for Alief Hastings High School in Houston.
 After seeing limited action as a sophomore, he was a first-team all-district selection as a junior after registering 92 tackles, nine quarterback sacks and a blocked extra point attempt.